joomla-projects/gsoc19_webservices/manual/en-US/specification/chapters/extensibility.md

  2. Endpoints as standard Joomla plugins
  3. A class/function that is called (like the traditional component router file)

+The reality is that there will likely need to be some sort of combination of these approaches.
+Extensions will not want to have to provide a plugin per endpoint (this is going to be bloat for many extensions).
+However it's important that we can use plugins to provide custom routes.

 ### Business Models

 *Current Models*: Currently the state of the models is currently tightly coupled (populate state etc.) to web stuff and